 In Year 1 you will learn about business and management, focusing on the international environment and the application of theory to practice.
 You will examine contemporary business issues, focusing on competing in an uncertain environment and innovating for success.
 The development of your core management capabilities begins in the first year and includes problem solving, communication and IT skills.

-In Year 2 and your final year the core compulsory modules build on the knowledge you gained in the first year and prepare you for honours level (final year).
+In Year 2 and your final year you will study from a wide range of core compulsory modules covering subject areas including creativity, evaluating options and risk management.
+This will build on the knowledge you gained in the first year and prepare you for honours level (final year) study.
 You select optional modules in consultation with your adviser.
+In Year 2 you will also take a module to enhance your employability skills as you progress through your course in support of graduate employment opportunities.

 Please see the course structure chart.